 FERMENTATION is any chemical process that breaks down complex molecules into simpler ones and also releases gas.
 The basis of Nature is creation and decay.
 Without decay, the earth would long ago have covered itself in dead plant and animal bodies.

 Fermentation is part of this cycle of decay.
-When organic household garbage (not recyclables) is piled and mixed with earth, bacteria begin to break down the matter to its basic elements, releasing methane gas and heat.
+When organic household garbage (not recyclables) is piled and mixed with earth, bacteria begin to break down the matter to more basic components while also changing the chemistry, releasing methane gas and heat.
 Composting is then one type of fermentation.